The Barun valley – Danda Kharka

 Tashigaon

 A few wooden trunks were laid in the lawn which acted as chairs.
 Another one was placed in front, acting as a table.
 We stretched our legs and sat on these amid bright sunshine.
 The surrounding hills wore a thick vegetation.
 We enjoyed a few beers in the perfect weather.
 While our phones didn’t work, but local phone calls were possible using a landline.
 They charged 50 NPR for each call.
 We informed our respective homes about our safe arrival.
 We were tempted by prospects of a mutton curry, but that turned out to be non edible.
 We finished the rest of the lunch.
 After that, Dhananjoy mustered enough energy for an afternoon village stroll but me and Kunal preferred to rest our legs.
-Sitting in the lawn in perfect leisure, I dosed off.
+Sitting in the lawn in perfect leisure, I dozed off.
 When I woke up, I found the afternoon sun was showering its rays on the distant hills.
 The sun illuminated the clouds above them.

 Tashigaon